aaron-grau/curic/react/homeworks/rainbow_routes/README.md

 Download the [zip file][zip-skeleton] of the skeleton.
 Poke around to get familiar with the setup; it should look pretty familiar.
 Run `npm install` to get it setup.
 Then run `npm start`.
 For information on the `webpack-dev-server` configuration, refer to the [webpack-dev-server reading](../../readings/webpack_dev_server.md).

 Navigate to `http://localhost:8080` in your browser and verify you can see "Rainbow Router" header.
-Currently there's no functionality.
-If you click the links, you'll just alerts.
+Currently there is no functionality.
+If you click the links, you will just see alerts.
 We'll make them active soon.

 ## Phase 1: Routes

 First take a look at the entry file `entry.jsx`.
 Note that in the `Root` component we have wrapped the `Rainbow` component in `<HashRouter>` tags.
-This will make the router available to all its descendent components.
+This will make the router available to all any descendent React Router components such as `<Route />` and `<Link />`.
 Don't change the entry file - everything is already set up for you.

 Now open the file `components/rainbow.jsx`.
 We're going to render some of our color components from here.
 Ultimately we want our routes to look like this.